The benefits of foam rolling for self-myofascial release has been well documented in scientific studies.

 What makes a vibrating foam roller more effective than a regular foam roller is that the vibration helps release lubricating fluid in the fascia .

-Foam rolling already provides you the benefits of myofascial release, which helps release this fluid, too.
+Foam rolling already provides you with the benefits of self-myofascial release, which helps release this fluid, too.

 Through the dual action of these two therapies, you get greater results, faster.

-By bathing the fascia in its lubricating fluid, a vibrating foam roller banishes muscle stiffness, helps prevent injury and releases tightness or knots in tissue fibres.
+By bathing the fascia in its lubricating fluid, a foam roller banishes muscle soreness, helps prevent injury and releases tightness or knots in tissue fibres.

-While foam rolling feels painful on sore, tight muscles, a vibration massage can help reduce the sensitivity of trigger points—tight, inflamed areas of tissue that are painful to the touch.
+While foam rolling feels painful on tight, sore muscles, a vibration massage can help reduce the sensitivity of trigger points—tight, inflamed areas of tissue that are painful to the touch.

-Vibration is also a great way to loosen your muscles out before a workout because the stimulation it provides them mimics exercise and sends oxygen to the muscle tissue.
+Vibration is also a great way to loosen your muscles out before a workout because the stimulation it provides them mimics exercise and sends oxygen to the muscles.

 According to a 2017 Korean study, vibration massage before a workout reduces the damage done to muscles during a workout .